Hawaii Chinese Republican Coalition

 Getting down to business - all the forms you need to form a Political Action Committee (PAC)

-Become a member of the Hawaii Chinese Republican Coalition (HCRC), make check payable to HCRC (with your name, address and phone number) and mail it to 55 Merchant St, Suite 1813, Box C127, Honolulu, Hawaii 96813 and receive a FREE T-shirt (indicate size)!
+Become a member of the Hawaii Chinese Republican Coalition (HCRC), make check payable to HCRC (with your name, address and phone number) and mail it to 1188 Bishop St, Suite 3403, Honolulu, Hawaii 96813 and receive a FREE T-shirt (indicate size)!

 Hawaii Chinese Republican Coalition Events & Meetings